-On January 3, 2023, Osisko Development announced the results of an independent feasibility study on the Cariboo Gold Project which have been prepared in accordance with NI 43-101.
-On January 11, 2023, Osisko Development announced that it had filed the Cariboo Technical Report.
-See "Schedule A - Technical Information - Cariboo Gold Project".
+On January 3, 2023, the Corporation announced the results of an independent feasibility study on the Cariboo Gold Project which have been prepared in accordance with NI 43-101.
+On January 11, 2023, the Corporation announced

-Tintic Project Initial Mineral Resource and Technical Report
+Tintic Project Initial Mineral Resource Estimate and Technical Report

-On January 17, 2023, Osisko Development announced an initial mineral resource estimate for the Tintic Project.
-On January 31, 2023, Osisko Development announced that it had filed the Tintic Technical Report.
-See "Schedule A - Technical Information - Tintic Project".
+On January 17, 2023, the Corporation announced an initial mineral resource estimate for the Tintic Project.
+On January 31, 2023, the Corporation announced that it had filed the Tintic Technical Report.
+For a summary of the Tintic Technical Report, see Schedule "D" - "Technical Information - Tintic Project".